mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 # Frankenstein Texts

-During our English classes, in Brazil, we used to play a game: everybody should start writing a text (in English), it could be anything; a story, a dissertation, a letter to the president, a poem, etc. After a while the teacher would give us a signal and all the students would pass their text to the right, get the text from someone else, read it and continue the other student’s text in the best way possible, until the next signal from the teacher and so on.
+During our English classes, in Brazil, we used to play a game: everybody should start writing a text (in English), it could be anything; a story, a dissertation, a letter, a poem, a recipe, etc. After a while the teacher would give us a signal and all the students would pass their text to the right, get the text from someone else, read it and continue the other student’s text in the best way possible, until the next signal from the teacher and so on.
 The texts would usually end up with 20 to 30 lines and 4 to 6 co-writers.
 In the end, it was fun to see how the texts unrolled into pearls of creativity or just nonsense.
 Furthermore, it was a great exercise for practicing english and stimulating creativity.

 For the Final Project I wish to implement a version of this game on the blockchain, where different random addresses contribute to write a text and gain the opportunity to title and mint the final "Frankenstein Text" as a unique NFT.